sdfrench/CYBR8420-GotRoot/SoftwareSecurityRequirements.md

 #### Alignment of Security Requirements

-* Bitwarden encrypts all sensitive data client side and only connects to online service over a TLS socket.
+* Bitwarden [states](https://help.bitwarden.com/article/how-is-data-securely-transmitted-and-stored/) the application encrypts all sensitive data client side and only connects to online service over a TLS socket.

-* Bitwarden will try to log out any clients that are still connected to server.
+* Bitwarden [states](https://help.bitwarden.com/article/change-your-master-password/) the application will try to log out any clients that are still connected to server.
 However it is strongly recommended that the user log out and in of any clients when changing encryption key.
 Failure to do so may result in data corruption.

 #### UML Diagram
 ![alt text](Images/Use%20Cases-Secrets.png)